nyordanov/Like-it/readme.txt

 == Changelog ==

+= 1.1 =
+* Configuration options added: the button may not be displayed automatically, but it can be placed manually in the current theme

 = 1.0 =
 * Like-it button and count of "likes" are displayed on each post
 * button text can be customized